purplesyringa/site/blog/rusts-v0-mangling-scheme-in-a-nutshell/index.md

     - There are almost no opaque hashes, meaning that it's easier to make a hypothetical alternative Rust compiler produce identical mangled names.
     - Mangled names no longer include characters like `$` and `.`, which some platforms don't support.

     That's pretty interesting, but not very deep.
-I want to highlight some non-obious details that weren't mentioned in the post.
+I want to highlight some non-obvious details that weren't mentioned in the post.
 ---

 :::aside